 With Media Crate being an all-remote team, we had to learn to adapt quickly with the projects and tasks becoming more complicated.
 I also needed to build processes so that I could properly delegate my usual tasks to my team.

 Communication and collaboration were so important and because we rarely ever saw each other face-to-face, we needed to create systems, processes, and workflows to effectively communicate, collaborate, and deliver on our client’s projects.

 Tools became our lifelines.
-But with some many different types of tools to fit the needs of different kinds of teams, it was important to use those that best worked for us.
+But with so many different types of tools to fit the needs of different kinds of teams, it was important to use those that best worked for us.

 Getting (and Staying) Organized